Ixian/nas_fan_control/README.md

 Usage:

+The two primary files you want are nas_fan_control.pl and nas_fan_control_config.ini.
+See file headers for further detail.

+In nas_fan_control.pl set the Script Mode to the type of board you have.

-Insure dependencies are installed if not present: sudo apt install perl hddtemp lm-sensors ipmitool
+Insure dependencies are installed if not present:

+sudo apt install perl hddtemp lm-sensors ipmitool

-Create new files; modify names & paths to suit: sudo vim nas_fan_control.pl /usr/local/bin/ sudo vim nas_fan_control_config.ini /usr/local/bin/ sudo vim NasFanControl.service /lib/systemd/system/
+Create new files; modify names & paths to suit:

+sudo vim nas_fan_control.pl /usr/local/bin/
+sudo vim nas_fan_control_config.ini /usr/local/bin/
+sudo vim NasFanControl.service /lib/systemd/system/